 What comes to mind as far as the risk of type 2 diabetes?
-Usually first up is the mental picture of someone eating donuts and slurping down soft drinks.
+Usually first up is the mental picture of someone eating donuts and slurping down a Big Gulp.
 While diet definitely contributes to diabetes risk, not everyone who eats donuts and slurps soft drinks will get diabetes.
-Alternatively, not everyone with type 2 diabetes got it through poor dietary choices.

-Genetics plays a role in diabetes, as anyone who has several diabetics in their family well knows.
-This is a big, broad topic, though, since there isn’t just one gene that causes diabetes or even one way that people can have problems with regulating their blood sugar.
+Genetics plays a role in diabetes, as anyone who has several diabetics in their family knows.

 Let’s start with a gene that has nothing to do with what you eat, but rather the diabetic risk is due to when you eat.